cloudevents/spec/cloudevents/working-drafts/xml-format.md

 other than `xsi:type` and attributes in the `xmlns` namespace.
 The XML element MUST NOT contain any child elements.

+XML elements representing CloudEvent attributes MUST have distinct names within the same CloudEvent representation.
+This applies to both context attributes and extension attributes.

 ``` xml
     ...
     <id>AAABBBCCCNNN0000</id>